tpb1908/CWDoc/doc_gen.md

 Each rectangle has an area of the view width over the horizontal number of contributions, however it must also account for the margin between each rectangle.
 For each rectangular segment of the canvas, 90% of the width will be filled with the block, and the remaining 10% left as a margin.

-Next the month text height is set as either the text size, or 0 depenedent on whether month text should be drawn.
+Next the month text height is set as either the text size, or 0 dependent on whether month text should be drawn.

 The first draw call is to draw the background behind the image.
 This call draws the background colour behind everything but the space for the month text.